cyonii/url-checker/README.md

 - User input is validated on the client side following the `onkeyup` and `onchange` events.
 - Server response and input validity (with visual appeal) is displayed in the browser as user types.
+- Server request is throttled to prevent too many requests.

 ## Live Demo